keu/docs/astro/configure-idp.md

 ### Step 4: Assign users to your Okta application

 On the page for your Okta app integration, open the **Assignments** tab.
-Ensure that all users who will use Astronomer are assigned to the integration.
+Ensure that all users who will use Astro are assigned to the integration.
 For more information, read [Okta Documentation](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm).

-When a user assigned to the integration accesses Astronomer, they will be brought automatically to Okta after entering their email in the Astronomer UI.
+When a user assigned to the integration accesses Astro, they will be brought automatically to Okta after entering their email in the Cloud UI.

 ## Configure Azure AD as your Identity Provider

-This section provides setup steps for setting up Azure AD as your IdP on Astronomer Cloud.
-After completing this setup, your organization's users can use Azure AD to log in to Astronomer.
+This section provides setup steps for setting up Azure AD as your IdP on Astro.
+After completing this setup, your organization's users can use Azure AD to log in to Astro.

 ### Prerequisites

-To integrate Azure as your IdP for Astronomer you must have:
+To integrate Azure as your IdP for Astro you must have:

 - An Azure subscription.
 - An [Azure AD tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant) with `Global Administrator` privileges.

-### Step 1: Register Astronomer as an application on Azure
+### Step 1: Register Astro as an application on Azure

 Follow [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to register a new app.
 When configuring the application, set the following values: